-In Ayurveda, Cowrie is known by many names such as Varata, Varatika, Kapardik, Kapardika etc. They are mainly of three types based on colour red, white and yellow.
+In Ayurveda, Cowrie is known by many names such as Varata, Varatika, Kapardik, Kapardika, etc. They are the mainly of three types based on color red, white and yellow.
 The one which has yellowish tinge, nodules on the back and oval in shape is called Varatika and used for medicinal purpose.

 In Ayurveda, Varatika is used as a powder obtained by calcination of cowries.
 It is known as Kapardika or Varatika Bhasma कपर्दक (वराटिका) भस्म.
 It a mineral drug of animal origin.
 It has antacid, alterative, diuretic, anti-diarrheic, digestive and expectorant properties.

-Kapardak Bhasma is used in treatment of Indigestion, Dyspepsia, Abdominal Pain, Peptic Ulcer, Sprue Syndrome, Intestinal tuberculosis, Cataract, Otorrhea, Enlarged spleen, liver, Asthma and Cough.
+Kapardak Bhasma is used in the treatment of Indigestion, Dyspepsia, Abdominal Pain, Peptic Ulcer, Sprue Syndrome, Intestinal tuberculosis, Cataract, Otorrhea, Enlarged spleen, the liver, Asthma and Cough.

 It is also used externally as caustic in various forms of ointments.

 Cowrie/ Cypraea moneta Linnaeus, is found in Indo-Pacific shallow seagrass beds.
 It is broad shell with knobbly outline and raised dome, and up to 4 cm in length.
 Its common name is ‘money cowrie’.